Leaves Green, Bromley

 Leaves Green’s name is a corruption of Leigh’s Green, which derived from a family that owned land here in the mid-15th century.

-A cast iron coal post was erected on the green in 1861 to mark the point at which duty had to be paid on coal and wine order tadalafil from india being brought into the City of London.
-The post is now a grade II-listed structure.
+A cast iron coal post was erected on the green in 1861 to mark the point at which duty had to be paid on coal and wine being brought into the City of London.
+The post is now a grade II listed structure, as is the K6 telephone box outside the Kings Arms.

-Several original buildings survive in the village centre, although there has been some less attractive post-war development along Leaves Green Road, some of it highly priced.
+Several other attractive old buildings survive in the village centre, but there has been some less appealing post-war development along Leaves Green Road, some of it highly priced.
 The Greenacres riding school dominates the western side of the village.
 Biggin Hill airport’s runway protrudes into the farmland to the east.

-Leaves Green Common, the expansive village green, has been allowed to grow more wildly in recent years to let natural flora regenerate.
+Parts of Leaves Green Common, the expansive village green, have been allowed to grow more wildly in recent years to let natural flora regenerate.

 Postcode area: Keston BR2